 a.
 A substitute shall report to the scorer and position himself in the 8' Substitution Box located in front of the scorer's table.
 He shall inform the scorer whom he is going to replace.
 The scorer shall sound the horn as soon as the ball is dead to indicate a substitution.
 The horn does not have to be sounded if the substitution occurs between periods or during timeouts.
 No substitute may enter the game after a successful field goal by either team, unless the ball is dead due to a personal foul, technical foul, timeout or violation.
-He may enter the game after the first of multiple free throws, whether made or missed.
+He may enter the game after a free throw which will not remain in play, whether made or missed.

-b.
+- b.
 The substitute shall remain in the Substitution Box until he is beckoned onto the court by an official.
-If the ball is about to become live, the beckoning signal shall be withheld.
-Any player who enters the court prior to being beckoned by an official shall be assessed a non-unsportsmanlike technical foul.
+If the ball is about to become live, the beckoning signal shall be withheld. - c.

-c.
 A substitute must be ready to enter the game when beckoned.
-No delays for removal of warm-up clothing will be permitted.
+No delays for removal of warm-up clothing will be permitted. - d.

-d.
 The substitute shall not replace a free throw shooter or a player involved in a jump ball unless dictated to do so by an injury, whereby he is selected by the opposing coach.
-At no time may he be allowed to attempt a free throw awarded as a result of a technical foul.
+At no time may he be allowed to attempt a free throw awarded as a result of a technical foul. - e.

-e.
 A substitute shall be considered as being in the game when he is beckoned onto the court or recognized as being in the game by an official.
-Once a player is in the game, he cannot be removed until the ball is legally touched by a player on the court unless: (1) a personal or technical foul is called, (2) there is a change of possession or (3) administration of infection control rule.

-f.
-A substitute may be recalled from the scorer's table prior to being beckoned onto the court by an official.

-g.
-A player may be replaced and allowed to re-enter the game as a substitute during the same dead ball.

-h.
-A player must be in the Substitution Box at the time a violation occurs if the throwin is to be administered in the backcourt.
+Once a player is in the game, he cannot be removed until the ball is legally touched by a player on the court unless: (1) a personal or technical foul is called, (2) there is a change of possession or (3) administration of infection control rule. - f.
+A substitute may be recalled from the scorer's table prior to being beckoned onto the court by an official. - g.
+A player may be replaced and allowed to re-enter the game as a substitute during the same dead ball. - h.
+A player must be in the Substitution Box at the time a violation occurs if the throw-in is to be administered in the backcourt.
 If a substitute fails to meet this requirement, he may not enter the game until the next legal opportunity.